flexatone/present-df-typing/doc/dft/slides.md

     - `beartype`
 - `CallGuard`
     - Specialized for NumPy and StaticFrame containers
-    - Handles standard Python type and collections
+    - Handles standard Python types and collections
     - Deployed as a decorator
         - `sf.CallGuard.check`: raise `ClinicError` on failure
         - `sf.CallGuard.warn`: issue a warning on failure